google/testimony/README.md

      where/how to communicate with `testimonyd`.
 *   **Interface:**  Name of the interface to sniff packets on, e.g. `eth0`, `em1`,
      etc.
-*   **BlockSizePowerOf2:**  AF_PACKET provides packets to user-space by filling up memory blocks of a specific size, until it either can't fit the next packet into the current block or a timeout is reached.
+*   **BlockSize:**  AF_PACKET provides packets to user-space by filling up memory blocks of a specific size, until it either can't fit the next packet into the current block or a timeout is reached.
 The larger the block, the more packets can be passed to the user at once.
-We allow blocks to be any power-of-2 size.
-If `BlockSizePowerOf2` is 20, blocks will be `1<<20` bytes (1MB) each.
+BlockSize is in bytes.
 *   **NumBlocks:**  Number of blocks to allocate in memory.  `NumBlocks * BlockSize` is the total size in memory of the AF_PACKET packet memory region for a single fanout.